yitongw2/COJ/README.md

 ### Prerequisites

 Things you need to install the software and how to install them are listed below.
-However, theses instructions are only for **Linux Ubuntu 16.04**.
+However, these instructions are only for **Linux Ubuntu 16.04**.

 **Install Node.js**
 ```